John-Hennig/Subsy/docs/tutorial.md

 ['TEXT EXTENDING OVER', 'TWO LINES.']
 ```

-Text may contain markup (using the SubRip format of `.srt` files).
+Text may contain markup, of the SubRip flavor familiar from `.srt` files.
 ```python
 >>> subtitle = subtitles[16]
 >>> subtitle.text
 '<i>Two lines of text,</i>\n<i>separately in italics.</i>'
 ```

-We can get the plain text without the markup.
+Sometimes we want the plain text without the markup.
 ```python
 >>> subtitle.plain
 'Two lines of text,\nseparately in italics.'